startbit96/rtgp-fluid-simulation/README.md

 ## Benchmarking
 fps, different amount of particles, ...

+## Notes To Do
+- change the C++ types to OpenGL Types (where OpenGL is used)
+- delete shaders at the end
+- everything private that can be private?
+- save termination of the program if the shaders could no be loaded
+- add keys for scene switch depending on number of registered scenes

 ## References
 The used method for the fluid simulation is based on the paper ["Particle-based fluid simulation for interactive applications" from Mueller et al.](https://dl.acm.org/doi/10.5555/846276.846298) from 2003.